eulerfx/eulerfx.github.com/source/_posts/2013-04-29-sub-domains-and-bounded-contexts-in-domain-driven-design-ddd.markdown

 ## Summary

 A sub-domain delimits a domain and exists within the problem space.
 A bounded context delimits the _domain model_ and exists within the solution space.
 The ideal is full alignment between a sub-domain and a bounded context, however in practice a degree of flexibility must be accepted in this regard.
-Furthermore, just as the bounded context is guided by a sub-domain, a sub-domain is, in turn, guided by a bounded context as part of the model exploration whirlpool.
+Furthermore, just as the bounded context is guided by a sub-domain, a sub-domain is, in turn ,guided by a bounded context as part of the model exploration whirlpool.

 <div style="margin:0 auto;width:500px;height:418px;">
 {% img center /images/posts/drawing-hands.jpg 500 418 'MC Escher Drawing Hands' %}